wxwern/clarity/README.md

 </details>

-## Legacy Versions and Designs
+### Legacy Versions and Designs

-Designs from legacy versions can be achieved with similar results with only minor editing of config and styles of the current one.
+Designs from legacy versions can now be achieved with similar results with only minor editing of config and styles of the current one, so there's no need to use code I no longer maintain.

-If you still prefer to use them directly, you may find them in the legacy forks or tags, but note that the old codebase is significantly more messy.
+If you still prefer to use them directly, you may find them in the legacy forks or tags, but note that the old codebase is also significantly more messy and harder to edit.

----

 ## Installation